skytoseas/GeopoliticalCapital/README.md

 GeopoliticalCapital.com to Cloudflare

-WebMapLeaflet files based on https://web-mapping.surge.sh/ for WebDev basics practice
+WebMapLeaflet files based on Introduction to Web Mapping by Michael Dorman (https://web-mapping.surge.sh/) for WebDev basics practice